No matter what type of communication is taking place, you need a reliable framework to start the conversation.

 Responses are coded based on their message.
 Different preceding numbers in a three-digit sequence have different meanings.

 For example, 1xx response codes mean the device received and is processing the message.
-Codes starting with 2xx mean completion, 3xx is used for redirections, etc.
+Codes starting with 2xx mean completion, 3xx is used for redirections, 4xx is for authentication errors, etc.

 The most common code is 200, meaning the action was completed successfully without further details.